batool-mofeed/Custom-Calendar/README.md

 # Custom Calendar Android App

-Custom calendar is a simple Android app that allows users to view a monthly calendar with the ability to mark certain days as holidays.
+Custom calendar is a simple Android app that allows users to view a monthly calendar with the ability to mark certain days as upcoming events, meetings, conferences, and holidays.
 It uses the Android Data Binding library and RecyclerView to create a dynamic and interactive calendar view.

 ## Features

 - Display a monthly calendar with days of the week.
 - Navigate between months.
-- Mark specific days as holidays.
+- Mark specific days as needed.
-- Customize the appearance of holidays.
+- Customize the appearance of the events.

 ## Screenshot